 Luxe-Level Hot Springs Resorts

 If you’re seeking a fully pampered escape, take refuge at Dunton Hot Springs near Dolores.
 This former ghost town is now a highly acclaimed luxury resort area with high-end spa, dining and lodging options that maintain a Wild West feel while mixing in the finest modern comforts.
 Likewise in Pagosa Springs, The Springs Resort and Spa's collection of terraced pools, boutique lodging and a full-service spa allow guests to make a complete journey into rejuvenation.
+And at Mount Princeton Hot Springs Resort in Nathrop, several pool options, including one right in the waters of Chalk Creek itself, ensure you can find the soak or activity that's perfect for your mood.

 Hot Springs Pools with Views

 If gorgeous scenery is your primary criterion, there are several hot springs with views that are as much the attraction as the soaking.
-Orvis Hot Springs in Ridgway is a small, privately run, clothing-optional collection of pools situated in a narrow valley with priceless views of 14,150-foot Mt.
-Sneffels.
+Orvis Hot Springs in Ridgway is a small, privately run, clothing-optional collection of pools situated in a narrow valley with priceless views of 14,150-foot Mount Sneffels.
 Dig your toes into the little pebbles at the bottom of the largest pool, lean back and enjoy the dramatic vistas.

 Another facility that boasts a picturesque setting is Joyful Journey Hot Springs Spa near Salida at the north end of the expansive San Luis Valley.
 Tiled pools at varying temperatures allow you to soak for hours while letting your eyes wander across the beautiful Sangre de Cristo mountain range, whose craggy peaks turn crimson every evening at sunset and shimmer with gold and copper-colored aspens in autumn.